 identification of individuals with outlying missing genotype and/or

-: for the removal of markers with low minor allele
+check_maf: for the removal of markers with low minor

 individuals and markers that passed the quality control checks.